 Welcome to Reception

 On behalf of the team, I would like to welcome you to Reception.
 We are so glad you have chosen to become part of the St. Mary’s family.
 I am the Early Years Lead which covers both Nursery and Reception.
 We have two Reception classes, one taught by Miss Wells and the other taught by myself.
-We also have wonderful teaching assistants (Mrs Brown, Mrs Brookes and Mrs Long).
+We also have wonderful teaching assistants (Mrs Long and Mrs Barnes).
 We have a team approach and although the children are in two classes, the classrooms and outdoor area are shared so all the adults work with all the children across both classes.
 Your child will continue to work within the Early Years Curriculum which is for children from Birth to 5.

 It is vital that children are settled and feel safe and happy in school.
 Our initial aim is to ensure this is the case for your child.
 We have a strong ethos for children developing skills and independence through play and real-life experiences.